The Internationalism of American Federalism: Missouri and Holland (Earl F. Nelson Memorial Lecture), 73 Missouri Law Review 1105 (2008)

 But not San Francisco.
 In 2003, that city's Board of Supervisors concluded that, in light of its residents' rights to a "healthy and safe environment," it was time to create a new environment code that expressly referred to and incorporated the international "Precautionary Principle" (in that capitalized format) into local law.
 As the ordinance explains, the city's Precautionary Principle imposes many duties and requires consideration of alternatives that impose "less hazardous options" so as to do as little damage as possible to human health and the environment.
 To implement this obligation, in 2005, San Francisco's Board of Supervisors concluded that it would use "its power to make economic decisions involving its own funds as a participant in the marketplace . . . consistent with its human health and environmental policies."
 To do so, and consistent with its "Precautionary Principle," manufacturers were told to disclose the alternative substances that could have been used in the creation of various products.

 Date of Authorship for this Version

 Resnik, Judith, "The Internationalism of American Federalism: Missouri and Holland (Earl F. Nelson Memorial Lecture)" (2008).
 Faculty Scholarship Series.
-Paper 679.
+679.